 Mr. Kelly retired in 1955, and invited Roland Eugene Miller, who had held numerous positions at the paper over about 20 years, to become publisher, an office he held until his death in 1957.

 Frank Mitchell then became publisher and remained in the position until 1963.
 Donald Sherwood, son-in-law of Mr. Kelly, succeeded Mr. Mitchell as publisher.

 The Seattle Times Company purchased the Union-Bulletin in October 1971.
 Mr. Sherwood retained the publisher title.
 Frank Blethen, current publisher of the Seattle Times, was appointed to succeed him and served as associate publisher from November 1974 until February 1977, when he was named publisher.
 Charles C. Cochrane Jr. succeeded Mr. Blethen on January 1, 1979 and served in that capacity until 1996.
 Debbie Frol served as publisher from 1996 to 2001.
 Michael Shepard was publisher from 2001 until 2004, when he was named publisher of the Yakima Herald-Republic.
 Larry Duthie served as publisher from 2004 until April 2009, when he retired.
-Rob Blethen was appointed to succeed him and served as associate publisher from September 2008 until April 2009, when he was named to his current position as publisher of the Walla Walla Union-Bulletin.
+Rob Blethen was appointed to succeed him and served as associate publisher from September 2008 until April 2009, when he was named publisher of the Walla Walla Union-Bulletin.

 The Union-Bulletin is committed to serving the Walla Walla Valley by being its indispensable local news and information provider - distributing this in a way that best meets each individual's needs.
 The U-B will assume a leadership role in improving the quality of life of the Valley.

 The Union-Bulletin will be the preferred and most trusted source of local news and information for everyone in the Walla Walla Valley.
 We will achieve excellence in everything we do and be among the best in the nation compared to media companies our size.